MR-majed2525/Lab_1/README.md

 # Lab_1
-# This is the README file for the first lab, Created by the CS Student Majed.
+ This is the README file for the first Mechine-Learning lab, Created by the CS Student Majed. an IAU student.